 #1 – Insufficient Evidence of a Genuine Relationship

-The K-1 visa is one of the most heavily scrutinized U.S. visas.
+The K-1 visa is a heavily scrutinized U.S. visa.
 Immigration officers will look at every available avenue to determine whether your relationship is bona fide or not.
 Any red flag in this regard may lead to denial.
 Some of the reasons include:

 • Practicing different religions